-2.9.
+2.2.2.
 Overall dimensions:

-2.9.1.
-"Overall width" means the distance between the two vertical planes defined in paragraph 2.9. above;
+2.2.2.1.
+"Overall width" means the distance between the two vertical planes defined in paragraph 2.2.1.;

-2.9.2.
+2.2.2.2.
 "Overall length" means the distance between the two vertical planes perpendicular to the median longitudinal plane of the vehicle and touching its front and rear outer edge, disregarding the projection: